-OPERATOR PRESENCE SYSTEM AND REVERSE OPERATION SYSTEM (ROS) (See Fig. 17)
+OPERATOR PRESENCE SYSTEM AND REVERSE OPERATION SYSTEM (ROS) (See Fig. 18)

-Be sure operator presence and reverse operation systems are working properly.
+Ensure operator presence and reverse operation systems are working properly.
 If your tractor does not function as described, repair the problem immediately.

-The engine should not start unless the brake pedal is fully depressed, and the attachment clutch control is in the disengaged position.
+The engine should not start unless the parking brake is engaged, and the attachment clutch control is in the disengaged position.